ZyanNo1/E_rhythm/readme.md

 ## **Acknowledgements**

-This project incorporates MixPoet, an AI poetry generation framework developed by the THUNLP-AIPoet team at Tsinghua University, and trained on our own.
+This project incorporates MixPoet, an AI poetry generation framework developed by the THUNLP-AIPoet team at Tsinghua University, and we trained the model on our own.
 We express our sincere gratitude to the researchers for making this exceptional work publicly available.

 ***References:***